mmerickel/subparse/README.rst

     from subparse import cli

     cli = CLI()
-    cli.load_commands_from_entry_point('myapp.subcommands')
+    cli.load_commands_from_entry_point('myapp.commands')

-An extension application would then define the external module that should be searched for subcommands.
+An extension application would then define the external module that should be searched for commands.
 Again this allows the commands themselves to be defined independently of the main functions, improving import speed.

 ::

-    [myapp.subcommands]
+    [myapp.commands]
-    barpkg = barpkg.subcommands
+    barpkg = barpkg.commands

 ::

-    # barpkg/subcommands.py
+    # barpkg/commands.py

-    from subparse import subcommand
+    from subparse import command

-    @subcommand('barpkg.bar')
+    @command('barpkg.bar')
     def bar(parser):
         """perform bar"""